madjeek-web/symfony-mailjet-bundle/README.md

 Symfony looks in its database (its big address book with all the info) and it chooses according to what YOU asked it to check.

 Criteria #1: The PERSON'S PROFILE
-Symfony looks for the info stored about the user:
+Symfony looks for the info stored about the user :

 Their first name → to personalize "Hello Thomas" or "Hello Léa"